 The scenario is often like this: You’ve been happily doing business with your fellow LLC members for some time now.
 But now, trouble is brewing on the horizon.
 The other two members are ganging up on you and are excluding you from any further business dealings.
 When you ask to see the LLC’s books, records, bank accounts, tax returns, or other financial records, they tell you that you don’t have any right to see such documents.

-The majority ousted LLC member often lacks access to information about what is going on in that LLC business.
-While such a member often suspects wrongdoing, he cannot look at the LLC’s bank accounts, accounting, and other records, because the other members refuse to show it to him.
+The ousted LLC member often lacks access to information about what is going on in that LLC business.
+While such a member often suspects wrongdoing, he cannot look at the LLC’s bank accounts, accounting, and other records, because the other members refuse to show them to him.
 What is he or she supposed to do?

 Access to LLC Books and Records

 Luckily, the New York LLC law gives the ousted (or any) LLC member an explicit right to ask for the LLC’s books and records.
 The law provides in Section of 1102 of the New York LLC law that: